jemc/pegleromyces/README.md

 4. Capable of allowing user-mutation of the grammar in between parse runs.

+5. Capable of parsing composed grammars for other languages (including user-created languages).

-5. Implemented as efficiently as possible given the above constraints.
+6. Implemented as efficiently as possible given the above constraints.

 ## The Name